 The digital download link will be sent to the email you provided.
 Due to the large size of the entire order, this will be sent as a ZIP file.
 In order to access the digital image files in the ZIP file, follow these easy steps:

 ScanCafe allows you to share scanned image albums with friends and family.
 After you review your scanned images and check out, you’re offered an option to share your images for free.
-You can also buy an extra USB drive or DVDs when you initially place your order and during the final checkout process.
-While the USB drive or DVDs we send are high-resolution images, the images you view online are low resolution, therefore not a good way to share.
-Another option is to upload select high-resolution images from the USB drive or DVD to a cloud (e.g. Google) and share the link with family members.
+You can also buy extra USB drives when you initially place your order and during the final checkout process.
+While the USB drives we send are high-resolution images, the images you view online are low resolution, therefore not a good way to share.
+Another option is to upload select high-resolution images from the USB drive to a cloud (e.g. Google) and share the link with family members.